openrails/content/README.md

 For example, if a route includes activities or timetables, all referenced train sets and train cars must also be included in a single download.
 If that is not possible, affected activities and timetables may be offered as a separate download, linked from the route's webpage, but only the route will be included in this collection.

-We understand that this is a tricky limitation for some content.
-However, we hope that content creators understand that we are currently focusing on ease of use, and we have plans to address this in the future.
+We understand that this limitation will exclude some popular content.
+However, we hope that content creators understand that we are currently focusing on ease of installation, and we have plans to address this limitation shortly.

 ## Metadata